Best Nursing Schools in Maine

 What to Look For in a BSN Program in Maine

-BSN programs require careful evaluation before students make a commitment - a mistake could be quite costly!
+BSN programs require careful evaluation before students make a commitment – a mistake could be quite costly!
 The best programs are ones that have a diverse and active faculty that takes time to make connections with their students at every level.
-Clinical experiences amongst a variety of patient populations are also important, as is quality of life on campus.
+Clinical experiences amongst a variety of patient populations are also important, as is the quality of life on campus.

 The University of New England is located in Biddeford and offers a BSN degree for qualified students.
 The faculty strives to prepare students to become competent and ethical nurses, who have compassion in their evidence-based approach to patient care.
 Many graduates go on to leadership roles.